Maximize Your Strength with Deadlifts

 Gripping the barbell with both hands—either in an overhand grip or a mixed grip—ensures stability as the lift begins.
 As the lift progresses, it is essential to keep the barbell close to the body.
 This minimizes strain on the lower back and maximizes leverage.

 The lifter should push through their heels while extending their hips and knees simultaneously.
-At the top of the lift, the shoulders should be pulled back slightly to ensure proper alignment.
+At the top of the lift, the lifter should stand tall with a proud chest, keeping the shoulders in line with the torso, without excessively pulling the shoulders back or hyperextending the lower back.
 Lowering the weight requires a controlled descent; lifters should reverse the movement by hinging at the hips first before bending the knees to return to the starting position.

 How to Incorporate Deadlifts into Your Workout Routine